codership/documentation/galeracluster/source/faq.rst

    You might also want to attach an asynchronous slave to one of your nodes, using standard MySQL replication and set it on a delay.
 This can also help with recovering tables and data lost since the last backup was made.

-.. _`faq-potential-problem-questions`:
+.. _`faq-administrative-questions`:
-.. rst-class:: rubric-2
+.. rst-class:: rubric-1 rubric-separated
-.. rubric:: Questions about Potential Problems
+.. rubric:: Administrative Questions

 .. _`faq-what-causes-galera-to-stop`:
 .. rst-class:: rubric-2